jjiayu/Locomotion-Control-using-Mixed-Integer_Optimization/README.md

-# Mixed-Integer_Optimization
+# Locomotion Control using Mixed-Integer_Optimization
-Code for Mixed-integer Optimization Problems, mainly focus on